openhab/openhab-addons/bundles/org.openhab.binding.livisismarthome/README.md

 # LIVISI SmartHome Binding

 The binding integrates the [LIVISI (RWE/innogy) SmartHome](https://www.livisi.de) system into openHAB.
-The binding is the successor of the innogy SmartHome openHAB binding, which is communicating with the LIVISI cloud-servers over the internet.
+The binding is the successor of the innogy SmartHome openHAB binding, which was communicating with the LIVISI cloud servers over the Internet.

-This binding uses a DIRECT communication with LIVISI SmartHome Controllers (SHC).
-It does NOT need to communicate with the LIVISI cloud-services and does NOT require an internet connection.
+This binding communicates directly with LIVISI SmartHome Controllers (SHC) and not through the LIVISI cloud services.

 On your SHC you need a minimum software version of 1.2.XX.XXX (SHC 2) or 1.914-3.1.XXXX.XX (SHC 1 / classic) with activated "Local SmartHome".